coelhotv/ai-agent-squad/DOCS/project.md

 4. Documented environment configuration for `PERPLEXITY_API_KEY` so the integration can run inside Docker.

-**Phase 4: The Design Sprint - "Product" & "UX" Agents - (IN PROGRESS)**
+**Phase 4: The Design Sprint - "Product" & "UX" Agents - (COMPLETED)**

 - **Goal:** Add the "Product" and "UX/Designer" agents.

 - **Actions:**

-1. Implemented the Product agent that drafts a concise PRD (exec summary, market opportunity, needs, scope, success) and pauses for HITL approval.
+1. Product agent drafts a concise PRD (exec summary, market opportunity, needs, scope, success) and pauses for HITL approval for each milestone.

-2. After approval, the Product agent generates initial user stories + acceptance criteria, pauses for another approval, and then hands off to the upcoming UX agent.
+2. After approval, the Product agent generates user stories + acceptance criteria and pauses again for HITL sign-off.

-3. Next: design prompts/output pipeline for generating Mermaid user flows and HTML/Tailwind wireframes.
+3. UX agent now generates Mermaid user flows and feeds the same context into the Tailwind wireframe generator so both artifacts stay in sync.

+4. The dashboard and intake UI were updated with buttons that open flow/wireframe previews in a new tab; `/tasks_dashboard` and CSV exports now include the `user_flow_diagram` and `wireframe_html` columns, keeping UX artifacts visible everywhere.

-**Phase 5: The Build Sprint - "Engineering" & "QA" Agents**
+**Phase 5: The Build Sprint - "Engineering" & "QA" Agents - (NEXT)**

 - **Goal:** Add the "Engineering" and "QA" agents to write and review code.